Lucy Sykes

-After working in the fashion industry for over sixteen years, Sykes Rellie co-authored her first book entitled The Knockoff, in 2015.
-The book was praised by publications as well as critics and received a lot of media attention.
+After working in the fashion industry for over sixteen years, Sykes Rellie co-authored her first novel entitled The Knockoff in 2015.

 Early life and family

-Sykes Rellie was born in London, one of six children including a twin sister, Plum Sykes, and grew up in Sevenoaks, Kent.
-Sykes mother, Valerie Goad, was a dress designer.
-Sykes Rellie's grandfather, Christopher Sykes (1907–1986), whom she knew as "Fat Grandpa" or "F.G.", was a friend and official biographer (1975) of the novelist Evelyn Waugh and son of the diplomat Sir Mark Sykes, sixth baronet (1869–1919), associated with the so-called Sykes-Picot Agreement of 1916, by which Britain and France provided for the partition of the Ottoman Empire after the end of the First World War.
+Sykes Rellie was born in London, and grew up as one of six children in Sevenoaks, Kent.
+Her mother, Valerie Goad, was a dress designer.
+Sykes Rellie's grandfather, Christopher Sykes (1907–1986), whom she knew as "Fat Grandpa" or "F.G.", was a friend and official biographer (1975) of the novelist Evelyn Waugh and son of the diplomat Sir Mark Sykes, sixth baronet (1879–1919), associated with the so-called Sykes-Picot Agreement of 1916, by which Britain and France provided for the partition of the Ottoman Empire after the end of the First World War.
 An 18th century forebear, the second baronet, Sir Christopher Sykes (1749–1801), was a major figure in the enclosure movement that seized ownership of common land for private use.

 In 1985 Sykes Rellie left Kent to attend the Italia Conti Academy of Theatre Arts.

 Career

 In 1995, Sykes Rellie moved to New York and joined Marie Claire as a stylist.
-Her elder sister, Plum Sykes, also came to New York in 1997.
-While Sykes Rellie worked at Marie Claire, her sister worked at Vogue and the two sisters gained a lot of media attention for their style sense.
-The sisters became a familiar figure on the New York social scene, being frequently described as "It girls".
+Her elder twin sister, Plum Sykes, also came to New York in 1997.
+While Sykes Rellie worked at Marie Claire, her sister worked at Vogue.
+The two sisters became recognizable on the New York social scene, and were frequently described as "It girls".
 The New York Times wrote that the two "took New York by storm."
 After working as a stylist and then as editor at Marie Claire, Sykes Rellie became the fashion director of the magazine in 2001.

 Sykes Rellie launched her own children's clothing line, called the Lucy Sykes Baby in 2005.
-In 2007, after she had her second child, she left Marie Claire to give more time to her children and began working as a consultant for various fashion industry companies.
+In 2007, after she had her second child, she left Marie Claire to spend more time with her children, and began working as a consultant for various fashion industry companies.
 In this role she worked with T. J. Maxx, Tommy Hilfiger and Ralph Lauren.
 She also spent time as a contributing fashion editor at Cookie, and as a stylist on staff at Allure and Town & Country.

 In 2011, Sykes Rellie began working with Rent the Runway as a consultant.
 The company hired her as the fashion director in 2012, a position she held for one year.
-In this role she led the brand's styling, served as a designer liaison, and as a company spokesperson.
-In 2015, Sykes Rellie's first novel, The Knockoff co-authored with Jo Piazza, was published by Penguin Random House.
-Sykes Rellie and Piazza have announced that they will launch their second book, Fitness Junkie in 2017.
+In this role she led the brand's styling, serving as a designer liaison and a company spokesperson.